goharbor/harbor/docs/customize key for authentication.md

 #Customize Harbor auth with your key and certificate

-By default, Harbor use default private key and certificate in authentication.
-The auth procedure is like [Docker Registry v2 authentication](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md).
-If you try to connect the registry without authorization, the registry will return `401 Unauthorized`.
-Then you should make a request to the authorization service for a token.
-The token is encrypted by the private key.
-After that, you make a new request with the token to the registry, registry will decrypted the token with the public key in the root.crt.
-The registry will check the token and authorize the client the access to push/pull images.
+Harbor requires Docker client to access the Harbor registry with a token.
+The procedure to generate a token is like [Docker Registry v2 authentication](https://github.com/docker/distribution/blob/master/docs/spec/auth/token.md).
+Firstly, you should make a request to the token service for a token.
+The token is signed by the private key.
+After that, you make a new request with the token to the Harbor registry, Harbor registry will verify the token with the public key in the rootcert bundle.
+Then Harbor registry will authorize the Docker client to push/pull images.

+By default, Harbor uses default private key and certificate in authentication.
 Also, you can customize your configuration with your own key and certificate with the following steps:

 1.If you already have a certificate, go to step 3.

-2.If not, you can generate a root certificate using openSSL with following commands
+2.If not, you can generate a root certificate using openSSL with following commands:

 **1)Generate a private key:**